 Dumbbell Shoulder Press (Weight Exercise)

-A strength training exercise is a dumbbell shoulder press.
-This is a great workout to target a specific muscle group and is flexible with the resistance based on the dumbbell weight you choose.
+A functional strength training exercise is a dumbbell shoulder press.
+This is a great exercise to target a specific muscle group and is flexible with the resistance based on the dumbbell weight you choose.

 Using two weighted dumbbells of your choosing, hold them at about ear level and lift up towards the ceiling and back down repeatedly.
 This exercise strengthens your delts, triceps, and traps.